-As of 2022, this will be my 7th year riding Merida Bicycles, a relationship I’m proud of as I believe we share a similar passion for the sport.
+I've been riding for Merida Bicycles since 2015, a relationship I’m proud of, as I believe we share a similar passion for the sport.
 Merida creates bikes for the best teams in the world and even more importantly place a huge emphasis on the everyday rider, increasing participation and accessibility in the sport, whilst also promoting physical activity.

 What Tasman rides

 Fully updated in 2021, the new frame has gone full modern geometry with a steeper seat tube angle and slacken head tube angle.
 This has made a considerable difference with both descending and climbing particularly when things get steeper and more gnarly.
 What I like most is the progressive suspension platform which feels bottomless (fun on descents), twin bottle cage mounts (good for long adventures and marathon racing) and the inclusion of a threaded bottom bracket/removal of rear stay pivots, making it easily serviceable for the everyday privateer.

 I believe the Ninety-Six speaks for itself and shows its colours, when I look around at the National and State level of racing, it is easily the dominate bike chosen by privateer juniors.
 This is because its technology is up with the very best and doesn’t have a ridiculous marketing price tag like other brands.
 This accessibly is hugely important in an expensive sport and something I value, as someone who is passionate about junior participation.